Sewdohe/NeoCode/readme.md

 Rust Lang:
 https://www.rust-lang.org/tools/install

+Dependencies soon to be a thing of the past as inget closer to releasing the auto-deps branch!!!

 ## Instructions
 clone this repo somewhere easy to access on your pc.
 For example, I use ~\Code.